tm-ml/fraudcheck_web_service/README.md

 # Insurance Claim Fraud Detection App

-A Flask-based web application that allows users to submit detailed insurance claim information and receive real-time predictions about the likelihood of fraud.
-The system collects user input through a multi-step form and sends it to a prediction API to assess fraud risk.
+A Flask-based web application allows users to submit detailed insurance claim information and receive predictions about the likelihood of fraud.
+The system collects user input through a multi-step form and sends it to external API to get preiction about potential classification (fraud, not fraud).

 ---